ErlendMariusOmmundsen/Messaging-App/project/readme.md

 Features:
 * Sending messages
-* Recieving messages in inbox
+* Receive messages in inbox
 * Creating a user
 * Logging in
 * Deleting messages in inbox